zopefoundation/zc.async/src/zc/async/README.txt

         The 1.x line was initially designed for a single asynchronous worker, which could be put on another machine thanks to ZEO.
-        Tarek Ziadé of Nuxeo wrote zasyncdispatcher, which allowed multiple asynchronous workers to accept work, allowing multiple processes and multiple machines to divide and conquer.
+        Tarek Ziad of Nuxeo wrote zasyncdispatcher, which allowed multiple asynchronous workers to accept work, allowing multiple processes and multiple machines to divide and conquer.
 It worked around the limitations of the original zasync design to provide